The Future of Australian Stories on Screen

 What is the issue?

 The Federal government is moving to change the rules that shape Australia’s screen industry.
 Australian content obligations for broadcasters and SVODs as well as tax incentives for producers are a key focus.
+The most recent announcement, following a call for submissions in response to the Content Options Paper at the beginning of 2020 has outlined a series of reforms that the AGSC believes DOES NOT GO FAR ENOUGH to maintain a sustainable industry that will support screen composers, musicians and Australian content in drama, documentary and children's categories.

 Contact your Local MP